jval1972/Dragon/README.md

 OS: Windows XP (SP2), Vista or 7

 Minimum Hardware:

 1 GHz CPU

 512 MB RAM

 A video card with 128 MB VRAM, supporting 3D textures (GL_TEXTURE3D) and multitexturing with 3 texture units.

 The game will start with a low-end video card but some features will be disabled, also you may encounter poor frame rate.

 Recommented:

 2 GHz CPU

 1024 MB RAM

 A modern fast video card - 256 MB VRAM

-If you encounter performance issues running the game, try using the RUN_LOWRES.cmd located in \bin folder to start the game in lower screen resolution and with lower resolution textures.

 --------